neo4j/cypher-editor/README.md

 - Work in your own fork of the repo
 - Open a PR against the main branch
-- Follow the instructions in the pull request template
+- Follow the instructions in the pull request template (run `npx changeset`)